About Rhonda Sherman

 Rhonda’s areas of expertise are vermicomposting, composting, recycling and waste reduction.
 She gives about 40 presentations annually and has authored over 65 publications on these topics.
 Her new book is The Worm Farmer’s Handbook: Mid- to Large-Scale Vermicomposting for Farms, Businesses, Municipalities, Schools, and Institutions.

-Considered a leading authority on vermicomposting, Rhonda has received requests for information from people in 110 countries.
+Considered a leading authority on vermicomposting, Rhonda has received requests for information from people in 111 countries.
 She has taught composting and vermicomposting in Guyana, the Dominican Republic, Argentina, Chile, and throughout the United States.
-Rhonda organizes the world’s only annual conference on large‐scale commercial vermicomposting (her 19th Vermiculture Conference will be on November 10-11, 2018).
-People from Argentina, Australia, Belgium, Canada, China, Dominican Republic, England, Greece, Guatemala, Hong Kong, India, Israel, Latvia, Mexico, Micronesia, Nicaragua, Nigeria, Norway, Philippines, Puerto Rico, South Africa, Spain, Switzerland, Thailand, Trinidad & Tobago, Turkey, Uganda, USA, and Zimbabwe have participated in this conference.
+Rhonda organizes the world’s only annual conference on large‐scale commercial vermicomposting (her 20th Annual Vermiculture Conference will be in 2019).
+People from Argentina, Australia, Austria, Bahamas, Belgium, Canada, China, Dominican Republic, England, Germany, Greece, Guatemala, Hong Kong, India, Israel, Latvia, Mexico, Micronesia, Nicaragua, Nigeria, Norway, Philippines, Puerto Rico, Singapore, South Africa, Spain, Switzerland, Thailand, Trinidad & Tobago, Turkey, Uganda, USA, and Zimbabwe have participated in this conference.

 Rhonda is the founder and director of a two‐acre Compost Learning Lab (CL2) at NC State’s 1,500-acre Lake Wheeler Road Field Laboratory.
 The CL2 has a 40‐ft by 30‐ft Worm Barn, an equipment shed, and a covered teaching shelter.
 There are 26 types of composting and vermicomposting bins and areas for hands‐on training activities.